Joining an Active Directory domain at a later time

 If you want to join the domain at the same time you deploy the Centrify software, you should do the following before you install files on the UNIX computers:

-Download the authentication, privilege elevation, and audit and monitoring services software for all platforms or the subset of platforms you intend to support.
+Download the Server Suite software for all platforms or the subset of platforms you intend to support.

 Analyze existing user and group accounts.

 Identify your zone requirements and create the initial zone design.

 Migrate users and groups into the appropriate zones and role assignments.